Search Blogs

 Popular Courses: Engineering, Business, Health Sciences

-Founded over 280 years ago by Francis Alison, the University of Delaware.
-Reverend Dr. Francis Alison founded this as a free school in New London, Pennsylvania.
-Later, it moved to New Ark, and it was renamed the University of Delaware in 1843.
-A notable alumnus, Joe Biden, served as the 46th President of the United States.
-Within less than 20 years, the institute was designated as one of the land-grant colleges in the US.
+The University of Delaware was created more than 280 years ago by Francis Alison.
+Reverend Dr. Francis Alison established it as a free school in New London, Pennsylvania.
+A short time later, it changed its location to New Ark and was renamed the University of Delaware in 1843.
+A well-known graduate is Joe Biden, who was the 46th President of the United States.
+The college entered the list of land-grant colleges in the US in less than two decades after its founding.

 8. Princeton University